Yaoxuannn/Python_Tools/README.md

 you can specify the path for each .png or use `-all` to find all .png under the current working directory.

 **The last base64 string will be pasted automatically.**

+## backup.py

+This is a enhanced copy tool written by python, it will generate a configure file.
+The sample of it has shown in this directory.
+The biggest feature of it is this tool can compare the file which has the same name and only the newer one will execute the copy operation.
+And of course, this tool run in the multi-processing mode.

+## md5_file.py

+Just a simple file using for calculate the md5 checksum.
+It has optimized a little for these BIG FILE.